korpling/pepperModules-EXMARaLDAModules/README.md

 ![sample of annotation having no corespondent event in primary data](./gh-site/img/cleanModel.png)

 Setting this property to true, adds an additional event in tier 'primary data' corresponding to event 'anno2' in tier 'annotation'.

+### trimToken
+When this property is true, all tokens defined in exmaralda are trimmed before they are mapped to Salt.
+That means for instance trailing blanks are removed.